Now offering remote services!

 At Open Avenues we offer professional and practical support and advice for teaching your child or young adult with a learning disability.

-Our supervisors can work directly with your child as well as with you and your family to deliver accessible and affordable teaching and behaviour support programmes based on the principles of Applied Behaviour Analysis (ABA) and Positive Behaviour Support (PBS).
+Our practitioners can provide 1:1 support for your child, or provide training and guidance to you and your family, to deliver accessible and affordable teaching and behaviour support programmes based on the principles of Applied Behaviour Analysis (ABA) and Positive Behaviour Support (PBS).

 Combined we have 22 years experience working with individuals with learning disabilities, and a wide professional support network of skilled practitioners.